SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

      3. The CPU cost per operator or function

    * Communication cost (for parallel and distributed system)

+     1. Serialization and deserialization

-3. The costs of disk I/O also depends on the main memory size, for example, if a big memory that can hold all the data is avilable, then we can read the data from disk, then we no longer need to access disk again.
+3. The costs of disk I/O also depends on the main memory size, for example, if a big memory that can hold all the data is avilable, then we can read the data from memory, then we no longer need to access disk again.

    When estimating cost, we use the amount of memory available to an operator, M, as a parameter.